information

 Information

-The Bureau of Planning and Sustainability hosted neighborhood events around the city in May and June of 2023 where people who live in the area can get rid of large, bulky trash items.
+The Bureau of Planning and Sustainability hosts neighborhood events around the city where people who live in the area can drop off large, bulky trash items for no charge.

-Information and resources to help you set up recycling at your event.
+How to set up recycling at your event, and other tips for hosting a sustainable event.

 Learn how to set up and maintain a food scraps compost program at your restaurant, grocery store, bakery, or other food-related business.